Why Now Is the Perfect Time to Visit the Dolomites (and What Most People Miss)

 Hidden Valleys People Skip (and Shouldn’t)

-Val Fiscalina: my favorite “secret” route into the 3 Peaks area
+Val Fiscalina: a better, calmer way into the 3 Peaks area

-Passo Gardena corners: tiny refuges with unbelievable terrace views
+Passo Gardena corners: small rifugios with unreal terrace views

 Where to Base Yourself in the Dolomites